plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Attaching different dispatcher categories to the same configuration is valid.
 Attaching the same category more than once is unsupported caller misuse.
 The service does not track or detect duplicate attachment; another attachment naturally composes another callback and may cause duplicate DOM dispatch.

-Attachment changes only the `ValueHostsManagerConfig`.
+Attachment changes only the `ValueHostsManager`.
 It does not discover or install elements.

 Because callbacks must be attached before constructing the `ValueHostsManager`, some initialization callbacks may occur before DOM installation.
 Those dispatches safely find no installed elements. `JivsDomFormInstallerBase` performs initial presentation and ARIA application, and `ValueHostsManager.broadcastState()` can republish current callback state when required.